The Penalties listed above apply even if its your first offense and have no prior criminal record!

 39:4-50 (DWI) and/or if violation occurs within 1000 feet of school property or school crossing zone or safe corridor zone.
 H. Scott Aalsberg, Esq., P.C.
 Main

-office address: 39 Milltown Road, East Brunswick, N.J.
+office address: G-10 Brier Hill Court, East Brunswick, N.J.
 08816.
-Please consult our New Jersey Criminal and Traffic Ticket Lawyers for complete details on
+Please consult our New Jersey Criminal and Traffic Ticket Lawyers for complete details

 performance is not indicative of future performance and each case is fact sensitive, thus, the need for the in office consultation for the attorney to evaluate